 Devote particular time for casual interactions and dialogues.
 This can help build managing misbehavior and to build an online community.
-The enriching exchange of dialogues and conversations can help children express themselves and ask for clarifications.
+The enriching exchange of dialogues and conversations can help children express themselves and ask for clarification.

-Building community in virtual learning is one way for students to learn and understand one another.
+Building a community in virtual learning is one way for students to learn and understand one another.
 Also, creating, nurturing, and sustaining online learning communities can be both academically and personally transformative.

 <<<For more innovative tips on classroom management in an online learning environment, watch this video.